 Those that experience Relationship OCD (R-OCD) have an overwhelming uncertainty about loving their partner enough or at all.
 Often individuals with R-OCD will engage in confession rituals with their partner to express these feelings and doubts.
-Confession rituals can be expressing a thought or feeling they had about another person or making statements about not knowing if they love their partner.
-The individual with R-OCD have a heightened expectation of how they should feel about their partner and falsely believes they should feel that way all the time.
-Those with these feelings about their partner could or could not be accurate, the individual with R-OCD may end the relationship solely to eliminate the anxiety of not being 100% certain about their feelings.
+Confession rituals can be expressing a thought or feeling they had about another individual apart from their partner or making statements centered around the uncertainty of whether or not they love their partner.
+The individual with R-OCD has a heightened expectation of how they should feel about their partner and falsely believes they should feel that way all the time.
+Although an individual with R-OCD may have feelings that may or may not be accurate, they might end the relationship solely to eliminate the anxiety of not being 100% certain about their feelings.”

 ROCD may question: